sweattep/modern_quotes/README.md

 >I've always been a gamer

+>if you give humans a modicum of anonymity and a platform...

 >Envy concerns what you would like to have but don't possess, whereas jealousy concerns what you have and do not wish to lose.

 >Many of the things we do for fun (and work) count as exercise